 Although there are some prebuilt phonetic keyboards (such as this one from the University of Kansas), I wanted some customization there.

 If you want to skip right ahead to downloading my keyboard, you can download the installer files directly.
-These files should work fine on Windows 10, Windows 8, and Windows 7 – and likely even further back.
+These files should work fine on Windows 11, Windows 10, Windows 8, and Windows 7 – and likely even further back.